immorrtalz/Mephryl/README.md

 ---

-Open source, lightweight, fast and available in web
+Open source, works 100% locally and available in web

 > [!TIP]
 > Use the latest release: https://evermedia.immorrtalz.com/mephryl